Generic Name: ticagrelor (tye KA grel or)

 Take Brilinta exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Brilinta should be taken together with aspirin.
 Follow your doctor's instructions about how much aspirin you should take.

 Do not take more aspirin than your doctor has prescribed.
-Taking too much aspirin can make this medicine less effective.
+Taking too much aspirin can make Brilinta less effective.

 Any doctor, dentist, surgeon, or other medical care provider who treats you should know that you are taking Brilinta.
-You may need to stop using the medicine for at least 5 days before having surgery or dental work, to prevent excessive bleeding.
+You may need to stop using the medicine for a short time before having surgery or dental work, to prevent excessive bleeding.
 Follow your doctor's instructions and start taking Brilinta again as soon as possible.

 Do not stop taking Brilinta without first talking to your doctor, even if you have signs of bleeding.
 Use this medicine regularly to get the most benefit.
 Get your prescription refilled before you run out of medicine completely.
 Stopping Brilinta may increase your risk of a heart attack or stroke.

 Store at room temperature away from moisture and heat.

 Initiate treatment with a 180 mg (two 90 mg tablets) loading dose given orally and continue treatment with 90 mg orally twice daily.
 After the initial loading dose of aspirin (usually 325 mg), use a daily maintenance dose of aspirin of 75 to 100 mg.